Norman C. Beaulieu: Awards

 He was awarded the University of British Columbia Special University Prize in Applied Science in 1980 as the highest standing graduate in the faculty of Applied Science.
-He received the Natural Science and Engineering Research Council of Canada (NSERC) E.W.
+He received the Natural Science and Engineering Research Council of Canada (NSERC)'s E.W.
 R. Steacie Memorial Fellowship in 1999.
-He was elected a fellow of the Engineering Institute of Canada in 2001 and was awarded the Médaille K. Y. Lo Medal of the Institute in 2004.
-He was elected fellow of the Royal Society of Canada in 2002, and was awarded the Thomas W. Eadie Medal of the Society in 2005.
+He was elected a fellow of the Engineering Institute of Canada in 2001 and awarded the Médaille K. Y. Lo Medal of the Institute in 2004.

+He was elected fellow of the Royal Society of Canada in 2002, and awarded the Thomas W. Eadie Medal of the Society in 2005.

 He was also awarded the Alberta Science and Technology Leadership Foundation ASTech Outstanding Leadership in Alberta Technology Award in 2005.
 In 2006, he was elected fellow of the Canadian Academy of Engineering.
 He is the 2006 recipient of the J. Gordin Kaplan Award for Excellence in Research, the University of Alberta’s most prestigious research prize.
 Professor Beaulieu is the recipient of the IEEE Communications Society Edwin Howard Armstrong Achievement Award for 2007.